 The Top Ten Causes of Cartilage Loss

-We’re often asked what patients can do to help their cartilage.
-I thought discussing why we lose cartilage may be a good way to explain how you can keep more cartilage as you age.
+Our patients often ask what they can do to help their cartilage.
+Understanding why we lose cartilage in the first place is helpful in understanding how you can keep more cartilage as you age.

-1. Obesity-Mechanical-being heavier places more wear and tear forces on cartilage.
-SOLUTION-This one is simple, but often tough to accomplish-lose weight.
+1. Obesity-Mechanical – Being heavier places more wear and tear forces on cartilage.

-2. Obesity-Biochemical–Metabolic syndrome-As I’ve blogged before, obesity not only breaks down cartilage by wear and tear, but also causes changes in the patient’s insulin response system that breaks down cartilage.
-This is called a “Metabolic Syndrome” which is defined by obesity (apple or pear body), high blood pressure, and early diabetes.
-This syndrome itself dramatically destabilizes the chemical matrix (structure) of cartilage.
-SOLUTION-Not only lose weight, but reduce your carbohydrate and sugar load to reduce spikes in blood sugar and insulin release.
-This means if you have the genes that create the risk for metabolic syndrome you need a strict low glycemic diet (you likely have the genes if you have that middle aged paunch, muffin top, or belly).
+SOLUTION – Not only lose weight, but reduce your carbohydrate and sugar load to reduce spikes in blood sugar and insulin release.
+This means if you have the genes that create the risk for metabolic syndrome you need a strict low glycemic diet (you likely have the genes if you have that middle-aged paunch, muffin top, or belly).
 This means no sodas, no added sugar, limited whole grains, no caffeine (it will spike your blood sugar), no fruit drinks, no baked goods, etc… Some low glycemic diet sites: Zone , Atkins, SouthBeach.

 5. Nutrition-You are what you eat.
 1,500 mg of Glucosamine has been shown in MRI studies to protect cartilage.
 The same cartilage protection holds true for 1,200 mg of Chondroitin a day.
 Vitamin C also has a protective effect.
 Resveratrol also seems to help stabilize cartilage matrix breakdown caused by Metabolic Syndrome.
 Vitamin E may also be able to protect against premature cell death due to excessive wear due to obesity or chemical insults such as medication.
 If you are overweight with high blood pressure, you likely have a metabolic syndrome, see dietary advice above.

-9. Poor alignment and biomechanics – We’d all accept at face value that if our car alignment was off, your car’s tires would wear unevenly.
+9. Poor alignment and biomechanics – We all accept the idea that if our car alignment is off, our car’s tires will wear unevenly.
 The same laws of physics apply to the human body.
 If you have asymmetrical cartilage loss (i.e. one knee and not the other), you may have a body alignment problem that’s wearing down certain joints faster.
-SOLUTION-Best to see the alignment section in our medical practice’s book: Orthopedics 2.0 where there are many different types of care systems recommended to fix alignment issues.

 10. Age and Genes – Older patients seem to have less cartilage and certain people have genes for weaker cartilage.
-There may not be anything you can do about this one, so I put it last on the list!
+There may not be anything you can do about this one, so that’s why it is last on the list!